Outlast 2: Sequel

 Outlast 3 was announced in December 2017, though no time frame or target platforms were confirmed.
 During this announcement, Red Barrels said that, because they could not easily add downloadable content for Outlast 2 due to its structure, they would have a smaller separate project related to Outlast releasing before Outlast 3, that project being The Outlast Trials.

 Prequel

 The Outlast Trials was released in early access for Windows on May 18, 2023, and is a prequel to both Outlast and Outlast 2.
-The premise revolves around involuntary test subjects in a mysterious Cold War experiment organized by the Murkoff Corporation to test brainwashing and mind control.
+The premise revolves around involuntary test subjects in a mysterious Cold War experiment organised by the Murkoff Corporation to test brainwashing and mind control.
 The player must undergo a series of "trials" and accomplish various tasks while avoiding enemies.

 Unlike the previous games, The Outlast Trials can be played both solo or as a co-op game.